Arpita-Karmakar21/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ## 🔐Security & Ethics:
+This laboratory is intended strictly for education purposes only.

 This lab is created for ethical, secured and safe Cyber Security practices.

 The testing which will be performed at this, are all permitted and authorized making sure safe environment.